What is Kundalini Yoga?

 “Kundalini Yoga is the science to unite the finite with Infinity, and it’s the art to experience Infinity in the finite.”

 –Yogi Bhajan, 10/27/88

-LYC’s founder and owner, Jiwan Shakti Kaur (Julie Eisenberg) is a Level 2 (500-hour) certified teacher and Associate Teacher Trainer in the Aquarian Training Academy.
+LYC’s founder and owner, Jiwan Shakti Kaur (Julie Eisenberg) is a Level 2 (500-hour) certified teacher and Professional Teacher Trainer in the Aquarian Training Academy.
 Lighthouse Yoga Center is grateful to have the opportunity to share the teachings of Yogi Bhajan with the DC community.